How to Layer Curtains for Perfection: Styles & Factors to Consider

 For a traditional layered look, you can simply go with one set of curtains over another.
 Typically, the back layer will be a light filtering, lightweight sheer, bringing natural light into the space when the front set of curtains is pulled back.
 For many spaces, two sets of curtains will be a great look.
 With that said, stacking two curtains is far from your only layering option.

-Another compelling idea is to layer curtains on top of shades or blinds.
+Another compelling idea is to layer curtains on top of roman shades or blinds.
 When the curtains are closed, you’ll have a traditional curtain look without any sign of the shades at all.
 By drawing back those curtains, however, you will expose the shade, and you can decide how far down you would like them to hang.
 On a bright, sunny day, you might pull your shade down enough to block the position of the sun while still enjoying some natural light.
 There is flexibility provided by the up-and-down movement of shades that just isn’t available with curtains alone.
 By layering these window treatments, you can enjoy the best of both worlds.

 3. Layering Curtains with Valances